NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Acute Scent.md

-**Prerequisites** Acute Vision or Darkvision
-* * *
-When you Rage, your sense of smell improves.
-You gain imprecise scent with a range of 30 feet
+When your anger is heightened, your sense of smell improves.
+While you're raging, you gain imprecise scent with a range of 30 feet.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*